Global and Individualized Community Detection in Inhomogeneous Multilayer Networks

 \subsection{Paper Organization}

 The rest of the paper is organized as follows.
 In Section \ref{sec:lower_bound}, we provide our construction of minimax lower bounds for both global and \indest.
 We present the two-stage algorithm in Section \ref{sec:alg}, and its theoretical analysis is given in Section \ref{sec:minimax_rate}.
-We conduct comprehensive experiments to corroborate our theoretical results in Section \ref{sec:exp}.
-For brevity, most of the proofs are deferred to the appendix.
+We conduct numerical experiments to corroborate our theoretical results in Section \ref{sec:exp}. {Section \ref{sec:multi_cluster} extends our algorithm to multi-cluster and asymmetric cases.
+We finally illustrate our algorithm in a multi-modal single-cell dataset in Section \ref{sec:real_data}.
+For brevity, additional theoretical and numerical results, as well as the technical proofs are deferred to the supplementary material.}